sasquatch678/A-Painted-World/Gameplay.md/Magic.md

 - Spell Absorption now behaves differently – instead of being chance-based, it always works and absorbs the percentage of incoming spell’s Magicka, but doesn’t protect from the spell itself

-- Rindir's Staffs in the Market District will now sell a variety of Channeling Staves, these staves have no active use but passively boost the power of all spells cast by a certain percentage.
+- Rindir's Staffs in the Market District will now sell a variety of Channeling Staves, these staves have no spell attached but passively boost the power of all spells cast with the staff by a certain percentage.
 This is intended so that mages don't feel forced to always have a backup melee weapon.

 ### Necromancy and Lichdom